Karl Landström 2017-05-27 (edited 2019-01-12)

 To create an executable program for the module hello, we first need to save it in a text document with the name

 hello.obn.
-In a terminal, we then go to the directory which contains the file
+In a command-line interpreter, we then go to the directory which contains the file

 hello.obn and compile the module with the command